manasmbellani/gogetassetinfo/README.md

 * Shodan - provides info about an IP in browser via Shodan itself.
 * Virustotal - Perform Virustotal search within browser on IPs, domains
 * WhoIs - Provide Whois info on domain/IP
+* Phishtank - Determine if domain name is a phish
+* URLscan.io - Run the URLScan.io to scan domain

 ## Usage